 - Explain at least two key factors in the relationship between homelessness and substance abuse.

-- Describe at least one key factor in the relationship between homelessness and trauma.
+- Describe at least one key factor in the relationship between homelessness and mental illness.

-- Identify three effective treatment strategies used with the homeless population.
+- Describe at least two empirically supported treatment strategies used with the homeless population.

 - Discuss at least three settings where people who are homeless and have behavioral health disorders may receive services.